teon-u/teon-u/README.md

 - Turning data into actual revenue (not just dashboards)
 - AI advancement & its side effects on society
 - Presentation & storytelling with data
-- 🔫 Airsoft — for stress relief, search me in Youtube : 에부
+- 🔫 Airsoft — for stress relief, YouTube: 에부 (Airsoft content)

 ---